tannie/LudoWebsite/pages/schedule.rst

 SUNDAY:
 ---------------------------------
 8:00-10:00  Continental Breakfast
-13:00-      Lunch at Goldener Stern (German restaurant across the street) 18:00-20:00 Continental Dinner
+13:00-      Lunch at Kalimera am See (Greek restaurant on the lake) 18:00-20:00 Continental Dinner
 23:30       End of Open Gaming for Day Participants
 =========== =====================